0-Hecke modules for row-strict dual immaculate functions: New 0-Hecke modules from the dual immaculate action

 \end{remark} Then we have the following analogue of Lemma~\ref{lem:sameposet}: \begin{lemma} Let $S$ and $T$ be standard reverse composition tableaux.
 If $S\neq T$, $S\neq 0$ then

 \end{lemma} \begin{proof}

 The argument is now complete. \end{proof}

-A summary of our results for row-strict dual immaculate functions appears in Table~\ref{table:RSImm} below.
+A summary of our results for row-strict dual immaculate functions appears in Table~\ref{table:RSImm} at the end of the next section.
 Table~\ref{table:QSymfunctions-modules} summarises the families of quasisymmetric functions, with corresponding $0$-Hecke modules, that have appeared in the literature to date.